 Computer programs and websites have a wonderful tool called the “Rich Text Editor”.
 I’m sure that you have seen and used one if you have ever typed a document in Microsoft Word or a Google doc.
 The rich text editor lets you put text, images, animations, videos, and other resources into the same document so that you can easily distribute all of these resources to your audience.
 The rich text editor lets you use the best options to deliver your message at any given time.
 It is the perfect tool to use to talk about the representation guideline of UDL.
 Let’s start by defining what is included in the representation principle:

-• Provide options for perception
+• Design options for perception

-• Provide options for language & symbols
+• Design options for language & symbols

-• Provide options for comprehension
+• Design options for building knowledge

 "Expertise requires much more than just engagement.
 It requires constructing knowledge by perceiving information in the environment, recognizing predictive patterns in that information, understanding and integrating new information; interpreting and manipulating a wide variety of symbolic representations of information; and developing fluency in the skills for assimilating and remembering that information."